dromorobo/MSX-wifi/README.md

 Add a wifi interface to an MSX computer, using a modified NMS1250 modem cartridge.
-All modem specific components have been removed and an ESP8266 with a 5V adapter has been connected directly to the Z8530 chip (basically this works also for other modem cartridges and RS232 cartridges.
+All modem specific components have been removed and an ESP8266 with a 5V adapter has been connected directly to the Z8530 chip (basically this works also for other modem cartridges and RS232 cartridges).

 Hardware
 - NMS1250 modem cartridge (or other)